Gladdy/EasyOpenCL/example/VC++2013/README.md

 ### Troubleshooting
 ######  Unable to find the path to `OpenCL.lib` or `CL/cl.h`
-Make sure that you have installed an OpenCL-capable version of you graphics card driver.
-For AMD you'll need the AMD APP SDK (http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/).
-For NVIDIA, installing the CUDA-enabled drivers usually also installs OpenCL support.
+Make sure that you have updated your graphics card driver and installed the proper OpenCL drivers.

 ######  Visual Studio error C1083: 'Cannot open include file `CL/cl.h`'
 Make sure that the Include Directory has been specified correctly (step 5).